10 Natural Tips to Fresh-Smelling Towels and Sheets

 Fragrant ingredients: Cinnamon sticks, cedar shavings, lavender blossoms, dried herbs, eucalyptus leaves, flower petals, star anise, dried citrus slices or peels, tea leaves, cloves, bay leaves.

-8. Rotate Your Linens
+8. Rotate Your Linens.

 The general rule for linens is to have “one set in use, one in the wash, and one on the shelf” so you’re ready for repeated bed changes if someone is ill, or if you fall behind on laundry.
 But the rule also helps you avoid using the same set over and over.
-Rotating different sets of linens helps you spot which ones need a strip-wash to get them smelling fresh again, since you’re more likely to notice musty smells after they’ve been off-duty for a bit.
-Plus, you’ll avoid wearing out your towels or sheets too soon.

 9. Skip the Fabric Softener

 Using fabric softener to stop static or add fragrance can do more harm than good.
 Fabric softeners add a thin residue to make things feel fluffy and soft, but this can trap bacteria and cause a sour smell in your towels and sheets that’s tough to get rid of.
-But don’t worry, there’s a simple solution!

 10. Use a Linen Spray

 To make an easy DIY linen spray recipe, combine 4 ounces of a quickly evaporating, antibacterial ingredient (vodka or rubbing alcohol, witch hazel, or white vinegar), 12 ounces of water to dilute it, and 20 drops of essential oils for fragrance.
-Choose pet-safe essential oils if you share your bed with a furry friend.

 Hi Katie